 Fraud prevention takes time!

 Criminals are drawn to online companies like gravity, the larger the business the stronger the pull.
-Fraud prevention is a difficult, time consuming process that only grows more and more important as a company increases its sales.
+Online fraud prevention solutions are difficult, time consuming process that only grows more and more important as a company increases its sales.
 With liability solely on the internet retailers, Signifyd finds that the vast majority of merchants take a cautious approach and tend to decline any suspicious orders as well as declining most international orders.
 Without having a data verification service to tell merchants if a customer is using a proxy to mask his IP or to verify his address, merchants can be at a loss to confidently decline or accept an order.

 Signifyd provides the tools merchants need to quickly verify their orders.